-The words "coverage" and "covered services" refer to the medical care and services available to you as a member of Anthem Medicare Preferred (PPO).
+The words "coverage" and "covered services" refer to the medical care and services and the prescription drugs available to you as a member of Anthem Medicare Preferred (PPO) with Senior Rx Plus.

 It's important for you to learn what your plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage booklet.